Cardiopulmonary pathology is the study of diseases that affect the heart and lungs. Some examples include:

 D. A pleural effusion on the right side

 23. A 68-year-old female patient was admitted to the emergency department with shortness of breath and low blood pressure.
-Upon initial assessment, you note the following: Reduced chest expansion, hyperresonance to percussion, absent of breath sounds, tactile fremitus, and a tracheal shift to the right.
+Upon initial assessment, you note the following: Reduced chest expansion, hyperresonance to percussion, absent breath sounds, tactile fremitus, and a tracheal shift to the right.
 Which of the following do these findings suggest?

 A. Pleural effusion on the left side